Shedding light on the truth

 Our Mission

 The US Dept. of Justice’s National Institute of Justice has named the Vidocq Society as a source in its latest publication entitled “National Best Practices for Implementing and Sustaining a Cold Case Investigation Unit”.
-The journal can be obtained here.
+The journal can be obtained at the National Institute of Justice website.

 Here is an excellent NIJ video about the importance and impact of Cold Case Units.

-If you represent an agency with investigative jurisdiction over such a case and would like fellow professionals to examine the evidence and provide knowledgeable guidance, please contact the Society.
+If you represent a law enforcement agency with investigative jurisdiction over such a case and would like fellow professionals to review the evidence and provide knowledgeable guidance, please contact us using the Law Enforcement contact page.

 What is the Vidocq Society?

-The Society was founded in 1990 in Philadelphia, PA, to further the resolution of long unsolved homicides.
-It is made up of volunteer forensic experts and investigators who serve as confidential consultants to assist law enforcement in solving difficult cold cases.
-Its members include profilers, criminologists, forensic scientists, medical examiners, active and retired law enforcement agents, prosecutors, polygraph examiners and others skilled in solving these cases.
+The Society was founded in 1990 in Philadelphia, PA, to assist homicide investigators in the resolution of long unsolved homicides.
+Our all-volunteer team of forensic experts and investigators serve to assist law enforcement in solving difficult cold cases.
+Our members include criminologists, forensic scientists, medical examiners, genetic DNA experts, behavior analysists, physicians, psychiatrists, psychologists, anthropologists, toxicologists, entomologists, wildlife biologists, forensic photographers, firearm examiners, chemists, linguists, active and retired law enforcement agents, prosecutors, polygraph examiners and others with broad experience in advancing the investigation of these cases.

-Our members act as confidential consultants to police agencies with investigative jurisdiction.
-We will become involved only when such an agency requests our assistance.
-The investigation remains under the full control of the investigating agency.
+Our members act as confidential consultants to police agencies with investigative jurisdiction only when such an agency requests our assistance.
+The investigation always remains under the full control of the investigating agency.
 Neither the Society nor its members seek public recognition or compensation for their work.

 We do not conduct independent investigations.